abdulbadii/Old-TensorFlow-supporting-python-for-AVX-void-CPU/README.md

 6. Get openSSl 1.1.0
    https://github.com/openssl/openssl/releases/download/OpenSSL_1_1_0l/openssl-1.1.0l.tar.gz
    Extract it as a directory and make sure the owner is the user and has 755 permission, entirely
-7. Create another directory of the same name but slighty renamed and/or suffixed with few letters at the same place of the source extracted,
+7. Create another directory at the same place of the source extracted, almost with the same name only slighty renamed, e.g. suffixed with few letters
-   which is meant for its build result, so
+   This will be its build result, so
    `...........1.1.0l`
    become
    `...........1.1.0.bin`